 # chage -l linuxteck

-7. How to create a password expiry date of a User account?
+7. How to create a password expiry date for a User account?

 # useradd -f 2 linuxteck